 Pain and depression drugs not working?
-Antidepressants can interfere with opioidsRuslan Dorfman
+Antidepressants can interfere with opioidsRuslan Dorfman, PhD, MBA

 Are people with depression doomed to suffer from pain?

 People taking SSRIs to treat depression are already vulnerable, known to experience more pain, and often have trouble finding an effective treatment.
 The main reason for pain and certain depression drugs not working together is drug-gene-drug interaction.
 These medications are all metabolized by the same liver enzyme.
+For example, the use of tramadol and codeine significantly increases the risk of death, as well as heart disease in women, and fractures in people over 60 years of age.
+The risk of these complications is significantly increased in people that take fluvoxamine, paroxetine and other antidepressants metabolized by the CYP2D6 enzyme.
 Personalized medication management for pain and depression can help to resolve this problem.

 The key lies in your DNA and liver metabolism

 Over 70% of prescription medications are metabolized in the liver.
 They rely on the activity of genetically determined liver enzymes.
 The liver enzyme CYP2D6 is essential for converting pro-drug opioids (oxycodone, tramadol, and codeine) to active metabolites that deliver pain relief (hydromorphone and morphine).

 CYP2D6 is also responsible for the clearance of many SSRIs, including paroxetine (Paxil), fluoxetine (Prozac), fluvoxamine (Luvox) as well as SNRIs venlafaxine (Effexor) and duloxetine (Cymbalta).
 The level of CYP2D6 enzyme, or how fast it metabolizes medications, is determined by your DNA.